mootools/mootools-more/Docs/Interface/Keyboard.md

 Keyboard Method: manage {#Keyboard:manage}
 ------------------------------------

 The keyboard will become the parent of the passed in keyboard.
-(Analogous to Element.grab)
+By default

 ### Syntax